stakater/stakater-docs/docs/content/sre/monitoring/app-alerts.md

 ### Defining PrometheusRule CustomResource

-PrometheusRule CustomResource will define rules to generate an alert if the metrics values go below/up a certain value (depends on the usecase).
+PrometheusRule CustomResource will define rules to generate an alert if the metrics values go below/up a certain value (depends on the use case).

 The Template for the File is as follows: